-Driven by the veteran leadership of Dwyane Wade, the Miami Heat were suspected of having the playoff experience edge in
+Driven by the veteran leadership of Dwyane Wade, the Miami Heat were suspected of having the playoff experience edge in this series.

 Instead, it was the Sixers who looked the part in Game 4, and calmly overcame a fourth quarter deficit to win 106-102.